jenyu7/Turtles/README.md

 Gameplay:

+1. Clone this Repo using the following SSH key: git@github.com:jenyu7/Turtles.git
+2. Then, type the command "cd Turtles" into the terminal or command prompt that you use.
+3. Compile Woo.java by typing in "javac Woo.java".
+Then, after pressing enter, type "java woo" to run the java file.
-1. Upon entering the game, you will be prompted to selected at which difficult you want the grid.
+4. Upon entering the game, you will be prompted to selected at which difficult you want the grid.
 The larger the grid, the harder the game!
-2. You will be granted by a story of how you ended up on this hunting ground, enconded with directions similar to those you are recieving now.
+5. You will be granted by a story of how you ended up on this hunting ground, enconded with directions similar to those you are recieving now.
-3. Then, you must enter your name, the narrator of your story will gladly taunt you with it many a time throughout your journey.
+6. Then, you must enter your name, the narrator of your story will gladly taunt you with it many a time throughout your journey.
-4. After that, a labeled grid is printed as well as a message prompting you to select an x-coordinate, after entering you are prompted to select a y-coordinate as well.
+7. After that, a labeled grid is printed as well as a message prompting you to select an x-coordinate, after entering you are prompted to select a y-coordinate as well.
-5. Then, the grid is reprinted:
+8. Then, the grid is reprinted:
    a.
 If the square is a predator:
       i.
 A message is printed, detailing how you were captured, along with the amount of HP is lost. ii.
 In the square selected, the name of the predator is displayed in the square.